fiverbeyond/In-Otter-Words/_posts/2025-3-23-halloween.md

 In this case, immigrants who took these resources would be stealing.
 Next, let's add the second difference, where immigrants generally took many times the amount of public support that U.S. citizens do.
 For example, let's imagine that unauthorized immigrants typically took five or ten times the number of public resources as your average citizen (just as the adults in Aldo's video do).
-Now the third difference: let us imagine that most of these public resources were measurable finite, and that, once 'raided' by unauthorized immigrants, the public resources were then gone, leaving many citizens without any access at all.
+Now the third difference: let us imagine that most of these public resources were measurably finite, and that, once 'raided' by unauthorized immigrants, the public resources were then gone, leaving many citizens without any access at all.
 For example, we would need to imagine that, once immigrants had taken their five-fold share of food stamps, many deserving native-born U.S. citizens must explicitly do without (and we would need to say that the same would be true for medical care, education costs, etc).
 And finally, the fourth difference: let us imagine that unauthorized immigrants are, on the whole, much more mature and morally responsible than U.S. citizens (who are like children